 Muay Thai with its rich history and culture is full of honor, respect, and dignity.
 Sometimes it is called the sport of kings, as the Thai monarchy has always played a prominent role in the development of the art and sport.

 Here the same values are applied.
-One of the kings winning a fair fight was known as the tiger king, who was infamous for disguising himself in a tiger mask while competing in tournaments to hide his royal heritage if the other Thai fighters would have known it was their king, they would have bowed before him and pleaded not to fight out of deep love and respect.
+One of the kings winning a fair fight was known as the tiger king, who was infamous for disguising himself in a tiger mask while competing in tournaments to hide his royal heritage if the other Thai fighters had known it was their king, they would have bowed before him and pleaded not to fight out of deep love and respect.
 But the king hid his identity to have a fair and hard-fought match with each of his opponents.
-As a result, being a great example of the values of this martial art.
+As a result, it is a great example of the values of this martial art.

 Fact #5 – Muay Thai Fighters Must Pay Homage

 While in many dojos and martial arts these days, a new practitioner can feel that he deserves respect and full attention just because they paid the monthly fee.
 Yet when young men want to enter a traditional Muay Thai gym in Thailand to become a fighter, they must first pay respect to their teacher and give respect to the gym where they will train.

 There may also be a significant initiation where the prospective student must spend time in meditation at the temple or perform some ritualistic tasks.
 Students are also usually expected to give some form of gift or offer, such as a white linen cloth, flowers, or incense alongside a small monetary offering.